 Antimicrobial Resistance (AMR) is the ability of microorganisms to resist antimicrobial treatments, especially antibiotics.
 AMR not only has a direct impact on human and animal health - due to the failure in the treatment of infectious diseases - but also carries a heavy economic cost.

-AMR is a natural phenomenon but an accumulation of factors - including excessive and inappropriate use of antimicrobial medicines on humans and animals and poor infection control practices - have transformed AMR into a serious threat to public health worldwide.
-This leads to increasing healthcare costs, prolonged hospital stays, treatment failures and a significant number of deaths.
+AMR is a natural phenomenon but an accumulation of factors, including excessive and inappropriate use of antimicrobial medicines on humans and animals and poor infection control practices, transformed AMR into a serious threat to public health worldwide.

-Global consumption of antibiotics in human medicine rose by nearly 40% between 2000 and 2010 (UK Report, see below).
-In the US alone, "more than two million people are sickened every year with antibiotic-resistant infections, with at least 23 000 dying as a result" (data from the Centers for Disease Control and Prevention, 2009-2011).
+In the US alone, "more than two million people are sickened every year with antibiotic-resistant infections, with at least 23.000 dying as a result" (data from the Centers for Disease Control and Prevention, 2009-2011).

-Please refer to the factsheet, AMR: A major European and Global challenge
+For more background information regarding AMR, please refer to the following factsheet: AMR: A major European and Global challenge.